 Contributions as Part of Your Retirement Plan

 Many investors tend to overlook individual retirement account (IRA) contributions as a component of their retirement plan, or, if they do contribute, they don't maximize the opportunity.
-While many look to maximize their 401(k) contributions, maximizing annual IRA contributions every year can also be a key way to help your nest egg grow so that you may retire comfortably.
+While many look to maximize their 401(k) contributions, maximizing IRA contributions every year can also be a key way to help your nest egg grow so that you may retire comfortably.

 The earlier you begin to save and the greater the amount you save, the better chance you have in achieving your retirement goal.
 But there are additional reasons that make IRA contributions a smart savings and investment tactic.